Bet365 Bonus Code WTOP365: Claim $150 Bonus for NFL Week 12 Sunday - WTOP News

-Gear up for NFL games like Eagles-Cowboys and Packers-Vikings with bet365 bonus code WTOP365.
-New players can start with a $150 bonus or a $1,000 safety net bet this weekend.
-Click here to start signing up.
+Sign up with the bet365 bonus code WTOP365 in time for a fun NFL Week 12 betting slate.
+New players can choose between a $150 bonus or a $1,000 safety net bet for the entire NFL Sunday slate today here.

-Create an account and place a $5 bet on the NBA Cup or any other game.
-This will unlock a $150 bonus no matter the outcome of the selected wager.
-The other option is a $1,000 safety net bet.
+Create an account and place a $5 bet on the NFL today, which will unlock a $150 bonus no matter the outcome of the selected wager.
+The other option is a $1,000 safety net bet, which allows you to back up your first wager up the app up to that amount.

-Bet365 Sportsbook is raising the bar for football fans this weekend.
-Sign up and claim a welcome bonus before checking out the bet boosts and other options in the app.

 Bet365 Bonus Code WTOP365 Offers $150 Bonus